ncase/neurons/README.md

-All code and art is dedicated to the public domain via [CC0](http://creativecommons.org/publicdomain/zero/1.0/), with the exception of a few external libraries and sound effects I didn't make.
+All code and art is dedicated to the public domain via [CC0](http://creativecommons.org/publicdomain/zero/1.0/), with the exception of a few external libraries and audio stuff I didn't make.

 ---

 **Thank you to my Patreon supporters for making this possible!**
-(don't worry, you'll also be credited in the final version, too, whenever that's done)

 * Aimee Jarboe
 * Ben Lin